 final class ThreadLocal[A] extends AnyRef

-Cross-platform equivalent for java.lang.ThreadLocal
+Cross-platform equivalent for java.lang.ThreadLocal,

 for specifying thread-local variables.